chef/chef-web-docs/chef_master/source/resource_yum_repository.rst

 * ``yum_repository`` is the resource
 * ``name`` is the name of the resource block
-* ``:action`` identifies which steps the chef-client will take to bring the node into the desired state
+* ``action`` identifies which steps the chef-client will take to bring the node into the desired state
 *  ``baseurl``, ``cost``, ``clean_headers``, ``clean_metadata``, ``description``, ``enabled``, ``enablegroups``, ``exclude``, ``failovermethod``, ``fastestmirror_enabled``, ``gpgcheck``, ``gpgkey``, ``http_caching``, ``include_config``, ``includepkgs``, ``keepalive``, ``make_cache``, ``max_retries``, ``metadata_expire``, ``mirrorexpire``, ``mirrorlist``, ``mirror_expire``, ``mirrorlist_expire``, ``options``, ``priority``, ``proxy``, ``proxy_username``, ``proxy_password``, ``username``, ``password``, ``repo_gpgcheck``, ``report_instanceid``, ``repositoryid``, ``sensitive``, ``skip_if_unavailable``, ``source``, ``sslcacert``, ``sslclientcert``, ``sslclientkey``, ``sslverify``, ``timeout`` are properties of this resource, with the Ruby type shown.
 See "Properties" section below for more information about all of the properties that may be used with this resource.

 Actions